 Cholera is rare except in areas where sanitation is inadequate.

 People have watery diarrhea and vomit, usually with no fever.

 Identifying the bacteria in a stool sample confirms the diagnosis.

 Replacing lost fluids and giving antibiotics treat the infection effectively.

-Vibrio cholerae infection is acquired by consuming water, seafood, or other foods contaminated by the stool of infected people.
+Vibrio cholerae infection is acquired by consuming water, shellfish, or other foods contaminated by the stool of infected people.
 Once infected, people excrete the bacteria in stool.
 Thus, the infection can spread rapidly, particularly in areas where human waste is untreated.

 For infection to develop, many bacteria must be consumed.
 Then, there may be too many for stomach acid to kill, and some bacteria can reach the small intestine, where they grow and produce a toxin.
 The toxin causes the small intestine to secrete enormous amounts of salt and water.
 The body loses this fluid as watery diarrhea.
 It is the loss of water and salt that causes death.
 The bacteria remain in the small intestine and do not invade tissues.

 Because stomach acid kills the bacteria, people who produce less stomach acid are more likely to get cholera.
 Such people include

 People taking drugs that reduce stomach acid, including proton pump inhibitors (such as omeprazole) and histamine-2 (H2) blockers (such as famotidine)